zyzhang1130/ReasoningBank-MCP/docs/mind2web_integration.md

 2. **Context extraction** – Each action stores both `raw_html` and `cleaned_html`.
 The loader prefers `cleaned_html` so that the candidate list stays aligned with the DOM snapshot shipped with Mind2Web.
 3. **Candidate gathering** – Both `pos_candidates` and `neg_candidates` are parsed, normalised, and converted into `CandidateElement` objects.
 Metadata such as tag names, visible texts, or any extra attributes are preserved in `candidate.attributes`.
 4. **scores_all_data.pkl support** – If you downloaded the official pickle, pass its location to the dataset.
 The loader builds a flexible lookup map (`backend_node_id -> {score, rank}`) so the step-level samples can carry their probability scores and candidate ranks.
 5. **Top-K filtering** – Set `top_k` (paper uses 50).
 Candidates whose rank is greater than or equal to `top_k` are dropped.
 When rank metadata is missing the loader keeps the first `top_k` elements but still ensures every positive candidate survives the pruning.
-Samples that end up with zero positives are automatically skipped (configurable).
+If all positives are pruned, the sample now remains in the dataset (the paper still counts the step as a failure).
+Pass `skip_samples_without_positive=True` only if you explicitly want to drop those steps.

-The dataset summary (`Mind2WebDataset.summary()`) reports how many steps were loaded and how many were dropped because their gold element disappeared after filtering.
+The dataset summary (`Mind2WebDataset.summary()`) reports how many steps were loaded and how many were dropped because you opted into skipping.

 ## 3. Prompting & Prediction (`src/mind2web/prompting.py`, `src/mind2web/task.py`)